-So the festival of colours is gone and we are back to the normal routine (well, almost).
+So the festival of colours is around and we will be back to the normal routine after holi (well, almost).
 But worried about the damage done to your skin and hair?
 Worry not.
-Dr Varun Katyal is here with some tips that will come handy to get you over the Holi Hangover!
+Dr Varun Katyal is here with some tips that will come in handy to get you over the Holi Hangover!

 - One must remove the colour as soon as one is done playing Holi.
 The longer one lets the colour stay, the harder it is to remove.
 One must dust off all the dry colour before taking a shower.

-- One must not use a harsh soap or harsh cleanser to wash off the colours as it may further dry out the skin and make it irritable.
-One must use a mild, pH neutral cleanser and avoid excessive scrubbing or rubbing as it may irritate the skin.
+- One must not use harsh soap or harsh cleanser to wash off the colours as it may further dry out the skin and make it irritable.
+One must use a mild, pH-neutral cleanser and avoid excessive scrubbing or rubbing as it may irritate the skin.

 - One must apply a moisturizer immediately after the bath.